Assistant Professor of Urban Studies and Planning

 What Professor Schrock has to say...

-BEST PARTS OF JOB: I like helping students look at the world and the urban environment differently.
+BEST PARTS OF JOB: I like helping students look at the world, the urban environment, and the practice of urban planning differently.
 All my students live in communities that will be affected by planning.
 Planning is a fundamental human behavior that we participate in as citizens, consumers, and voters.
-We plan so we can accomplish goals.
-We plan cities as regions so we can have communities that we want.
+We plan so we can accomplish goals; we plan cities so we can have the communities that we want.
 We have to make intentional decisions along the way and decide what values we want to embed in our society.
 Even if they don’t choose planning professionally, I want students to understand how planning relates to their lives.